michellejl/the2018edition/README.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Thoughts
 I've created way too many versions of my portfolio since I bought my first url in 2011, and none of them have lived more than maybe 8 months top.
 I've spent pretty much all of January thinking about what went wrong with all the past attempts.
 I spent time poking at different options before landing here.
+I spent a lot of January writing and then throwing out code as I tried out different things and decided they didn't work the way I wanted.